true-async/php-true-async-rfc/basic.md

 An uncaught exception in a coroutine follows this flow:

-1. If the coroutine is awaited using the `await` operator, the exception is propagated to the awaiting points.
+1. If the coroutine is awaited using the `await` keyword, the exception is propagated to the awaiting points.
 If multiple points are awaiting, each will receive the same exception (**Each await point will receive the exact same exception object, not cloned**).